quuu/Travelr/README.md

 # Travelr
-Light-weight single page used to display important locations on an interactive map (travels/vacations) with descriptions and pictures
+Light-weight single page used to display important locations on an interactive map (travels/vacations) with descriptions

-Not meant to be a stand alone application, meant to be an addition to an existing webpage
+Not meant to be a stand alone application, designed to be an addition to an existing webpage

 ## Frameworks: